microsoft/CoseSignTool/CoseSignTool.md

 Run *CoseSignTool validate /?* for the complete command line usage.

 ## Get
-The **Get** command retrieves the encrypted payload from a COSE embed-signed file and writes the unencrypted text to cosole or to a file.
+The **Get** command retrieves the payload from a COSE embed-signed file and writes the text to cosole or to a file.
 It also runs the Validate command and prints out any errors on the Standard Error pipe.

 You will need to specify:
 * What to validate.
 This may be an embed-signed file specified with the **/SignatureFile** option or you can pipe it in on the Standard Input channel when you call CoseSignTool.

 You may also want to specify:
-* A file to write the unencrypted payload to.
+* A file to write the payload to.
 Use the **/SaveTo** option to specify a file path; otherwise the payload will be printed to Standard Out.
 * **/Roots**, **/Verbosity**, **/RevocationMode**, **/CommonName**, and **/AllowUntrusted**, exactly as with the Validate command.

 Run *CoseSignTool get /?* for the complete command line usage.